goexrois/ml-frontend-test/README.md

 on your project root folder and you're good to go.

-You also must have git installed, if not you can check this [link](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
+You also must have git installed, if you don't, check this [link](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 ### Installing